Common Sense Media Review

 Is It Any Good?

-Jessica Biel leads the cast of doomed characters, but considering she's the biggest name in the movie, you're pretty certain that she's going to stick around the longest.
-After all, if she were killed off too soon, we wouldn't be treated to the many gratuitous shots of her wet white tank top.
-The rest of the cast isn't memorable at all with the exception of R. Lee Ermey's portrayal of the "Sheriff" (his untraditional crime scene procedures, such as making sexual jokes about the victim as he carelessly wraps her body in Saran-Wrap, hint that he's not exactly what he seems).
-There's absolutely no reason for kids to see this movie, and mature teens and adults would be better off watching the original movie.
+Jessica Biel leads the cast of doomed characters, but considering that she's the biggest name in the movie, you're pretty certain that she's going to stick around the longest.
+After all, if she were killed off too soon, viewers wouldn't be treated to the many shots of her wet, white tank top, as the director finds multiple excuses to dump water on her (rain, sprinklers, flooded basement, etc.).
+The rest of the cast isn't memorable at all, with the exception of R. Lee Ermey's unsettling portrayal of the sheriff.
+There's no good reason to see this movie; mature teens and adults would be better off just watching the original.

 Talk to Your Kids About ...

-Families can talk about the amount and type of violence in this horror film, and some of the more graphic films of today.
-Do you think it's possible for young people, and even adults, to become desensitized to violence by watching really violent films?
+Families can talk about the amount and type of violence in The Texas Chainsaw Massacre.
+How does it compare to other modern horror films?
+Do you think it's possible for people to become desensitized to violence by watching really violent films like this one?

 Movie Details